 Torino 2006

-In men’s moguls, Australia’s Dale Begg-Smith, a 21-year-old with a controversial online marketing company, was all business on his way to winning Australia’s third gold medal in the Winter Games.
+In men’s moguls, Dale Begg-Smith, a 21-year-old with a controversial online marketing company, was all business on his way to winning Australia’s third gold medal at the Winter Games.
 Born in Canada, Begg-Smith switched to compete for Australia because he felt that Canadian coaches weren't allowing him to devote the necessary time to his online business, which faced allegations of installing malicious spyware on users' computers.

 But moguls bronze medalist Toby Dawson had the most notable post-Olympic experience.
 The 27-year-old, born in South Korea but adopted by an American family, was reunited with his biological father thanks to the media attention brought by an Olympic medal.
 In the months following the 2006 Olympics, Dawson received contact from dozens of people claiming to be his biological parents.
 Genetic tests confirmed that Kim Jae-Su was Dawson’s biological father, and the two met almost a year to the day after the Torino Games.
 Kim told the reporters at a press conference that his son had been lost in a market and they were unable to find him at the local orphanages.

 China’s Han Xiaopeng stood atop the podium in the men’s aerials event, capturing his country’s first Olympic skiing gold medal.
-Dmitry Dashinski of Belarus won silver while Vladimir Lebedev of Russia picked up a surprise bronze.
+Dmitri Dashinski of Belarus earned silver, while Vladimir Lebedev of Russia picked up a surprise bronze.
 Much attention surrounded American favorite Jeret "Speedy" Peterson, who hoped to win gold in aerials with his signature jump, the "Hurricane," a quintuple-twisting triple flip that was the sport’s most difficult trick at the time.
 However, Peterson bobbled the landing on his second jump and finished seventh.
 With just Dawson’s bronze in men’s moguls, the Americans left Torino with only one freestyle skiing medal, which marked their worst performance in the sport since 1994.

 Salt Lake 2002

 Australian skier Alisa Camplin’s training conditions prior to the Salt Lake Games were anything but ideal — for a few summers, she practiced at a facility in her native country that emptied into a murky, leech-filled dam.
-But those poor conditions didn’t stop Camplin from becoming one of the top aerialists in the world, a distinction she confirmed in Salt Lake City, where the 27-year-old won gold in her Olympic debut.
+But those poor conditions didn’t stop Camplin from becoming one of the top aerialists in the world, a distinction she confirmed in Salt Lake City, where the 27-year-old won gold during her Olympic debut.
 With the victory, she became the first Australian woman to win gold at the Olympic Winter Games.

 In men’s aerials, Ales Valenta of the Czech Republic executed a daring quintuple-twisting triple flip — three back flips done simultaneously with five twists — to help him win a surprise Olympic gold medal.
-In 10 years on the World Cup circuit, he had never won a major championship medal before.
-Defending gold medalist Eric Bergoust crashed on his second jump of the finals and went from first place to 12th.
+In 10 years on the World Cup circuit, he never had won a major championship medal before.
+Defending gold medalist Eric Bergoust crashed during his second jump of the finals and went from first place to 12th.
 Fellow American Joe Pack took silver.

 Nagano 1998

-The U.S. won three out of four gold medals at the Nagano Games, perhaps none more memorable than that won by Jonny Moseley in the men’s moguls competition.
-Using his patented 360 mute grab — the move that made him a national celebrity for a period of time and helped launch freestyle skiing into the national consciousness — on the last jump in the final, Moseley took off, and did a complete spin while grabbing his inside ski.
+The U.S. won three out of four gold medals at the Nagano Games, none more memorable than that won by Jonny Moseley in the men’s moguls competition.
+Using his patented 360 mute grab — the move that made him a national celebrity for a period of time and helped launch freestyle skiing into the national consciousness — on the last jump in the final, Moseley took off and did a complete spin while grabbing his inside ski.
 When he stuck a perfect landing, he knew the result.
 "As soon as I landed [the trick] at the bottom, I knew I was golden," Moseley said.

 The aerials events saw an American gold-medal sweep.
 In the men's competition, Eric Bergoust overcame a hard crash in practice — he thought his ribs were broken at the time — to win with a world-record score.
-In women’s aerials, Nikki Stone, who had nearly retired after a disappointing finish at the 1994 Olympics, returned in Nagano to win gold.
+In women’s aerials, Nikki Stone, who nearly had retired after a disappointing finish at the 1994 Olympics, returned in Nagano to win gold.

 Lillehammer 1994